tedkotz/cards60/Readme.md

 3 queens are removed from
 a deck, the remaining
 queen is the Old Maid.
-Draw lots for dealer
+Draw lots for dealer,
-first player is to
-dealers left.
-Deal out
+standard play order.
-cards.
-On each turn you
+Deal out cards.
+On each
-play a matched pair or
+turn you play a matched
-draw a card from the
+pair or draw a card from
-player on your left.
-If
+the player on your left.
-you have no more cards
+If you have no more cards
 you win, removing you
 from play.
 Play continues
 to see who will be left